TalAter/SpeechKITT/docs/README.md

 ## startRecognition()

 Starts the speech recognition.
+This is equivalent to the user pushing KITT's buttons.
 Make sure to define the speech recognition command start first using setStartCommand()

 ## abortRecognition()

 Aborts the speech recognition.
+This is equivalent to the user pushing KITT's buttons.
 Make sure to define the speech recognition abort command first using setStartCommand()

 ## toggleRecognition()

 Toggles speech recognition.
+This is equivalent to the user pushing KITT's buttons.
 Make sure to define the speech recognition abort and start commands first

 ## onStart()